makeruniverse/docs/docs/studios/media-studio.md

 Our Media Studio offers services and tools to create **visual and audio experiences** to tell your stories.
 All tools are accessible through workstations.

+Get in contact with our [Media Studio team](../team/team.md/#media-studio-team) for further support.

 ## Mac Studio Workstation

 The Mac Workstation with 192GB RAM is perfect for producing and editing media content.
 It also offers AI applications.